OpungoJacob/API-tasks/README.md

 Implementation One:
     Two python scripts were written;
     1. One that creates the an HTML file from the track names of the playlist songs and displays the word cloud on a browser.
+    2. The second creates a wordcloud using the matplotlib.pyplot library.